 I am especially drawn to Kosoff’s amazing night photography.
 His website is well worth a visit.

 Burdeny is another exceptionally impressive photographer.
-His long exposure seascapes are particularly impressive.
+His long exposure seascapes are particularly mesmerizing.

 Friends (alphabetical order)